cook-rachel/Financial-Dashboard-Demo/README.md

 ### How to Use

 1. Download or clone the repository.
-2. Open the project folder in your preferred IDE.
+2. Open the project folder in VS Code or your preferred IDE.
 3. Open Personal_Finance.py and set up your environment with the required dependencies:

 	```python